 An echocardiogram (ECHO) is a non-invasive test that uses sound waves to create images of the heart.
 Read more about heart ECHOs.

-An electrophysiology (EP) study is done in the Catheterization Lab to give more detailed information about the heart's electrical activity.
+An electrophysiology (EP) study is done in the Electrophysiology Lab to give more detailed information about the heart's electrical activity.
 Read more about EP studies.

 Exercise testing helps doctors evaluate the cardiopulmonary limitations of kids with heart or lung disease.
 Read more about exercise tests.